-- 6.1 The Community Trust has identified Foodbank funding as a special project to be considered annually. (see #4.4 Foodbank funding) - 6.2 Foodbank funding applications remain subject to the ordinary conditions of grants including all reporting and acknowledgement requirements.
+The Community Trust has identified Foodbank funding as a special project to be considered annually. (see Funding Rounds and Closing dates for applications).

+Foodbank funding applications remain subject to the ordinary conditions of grants including all reporting and acknowledgement requirements.

-7.0 Multi-year grants
+"little by little, a little becomes

+ALOT"

+MULTI-YEAR GRANTS

-- 7.1 It will be at the sole discretion of the Trust to enter into multiyear funding commitments. - 7.1.1 The Trust's ability to enter into multi-year funding commitments will be dependent on availability of funds for disbursement (i.e., the annual grants budget) and existing future commitments. - 7.1.2 The Trust will proactively identify, as part of the grant assessment process, organisations which it may consider for longer term funding commitments. - 7.1.3 Multi-year grants will be accounted for by the Trust within the financial year/s in which each payment is made. - 7.2 Multi-year grants will be approved for a specified length, but for no more than a three-year period, and will be approved in principle only. - 7.3 Following the first grant payment trustees will consider subsequent instalments on an annual basis subject to receipt of satisfactory information prior to each 12-month anniversary of the grant approval.
-Such information will include, but not be limited to: - 7.3.1 completion of accountability requirements. - 7.3.2 staff discussing with the applicant the past year's activities and future planned activities. - 7.3.3 identification of any significant changes to the organisation, management, governance, staffing, activities or programmes. - 7.3.4 receipt of latest financial statement and annual report. - 7.3.5 budget for forthcoming year. - 7.4 The Trust will identify the need for decreasing levels of funding and/or exiting multi-year grants through annual monitoring and reporting.
+It will be at the sole discretion of the Trust to enter into multi-year funding commitments.

+- 1. The Trust's ability to enter into multi-year funding commitments will be dependent on availability of funds for disbursement (i.e., the annual grants budget) and existing future commitments. - 2.
+The Trust will proactively identify, as part of the grant assessment process, organisations which it may consider for longer term funding commitments. - 3.
+Multi-year grants will be accounted for by the Trust within the financial year/s in which each payment is made.

+Multi-year grants will be approved for a specified length, but for no more than a three-year period, and will be approved in principle only.

+Following the first grant payment, subsequent instalments will be considered by the Trustees annually, subject to receipt of satisfactory information prior to each 12-month anniversary of the grant approval.
+Such information will include, but not be limited to:

+- 1. completion of accountability requirements. - 2. staff discussing with the applicant the past year's activities and future planned activities. - 3. identification of any significant changes to the organisation, management, governance, staffing, activities or programmes. - 4. receipt of latest financial statement and annual report. - 5. budget for forthcoming year.

+The Trust will identify the need for decreasing levels of funding and/or exiting multi-year grants through annual monitoring and reporting.
 Other situations in which decreasing funding or exiting may be appropriate include, but are not limited to:

-- 7.4.1 a change in the financial or grant strategy of the Trust in response to e.g., changing economic and/or social environment including a change in the level of grant funding available and/or grant making priorities, - 7.4.2 serious breach of funding conditions including misappropriation of funds, - 7.4.3 unforeseen events such as a recipient organisation receiving a large bequest/legacy or experiencing a significant positive shift in government or other funding, - 7.4.4 significant events that effect the ability of the organisation to achieve its mission/service provision, - 7.4.5 poor financial or other management of the organisation. - 7.5 If a decision is made to decrease or exit, the Trust will formally notify the organisation to outline the reasons, the date the funding arrangement will decrease or cease, and the details and conditions associated with any transition arrangement.
+- 1. a change in the financial or grant strategy of the Trust in response to e.g., changing economic and/or social environment including a change in the level of grant funding available and/or grant making priorities, - serious breach of funding conditions including misappropriation of funds, - 3. unforeseen events such as a recipient organisation receiving a large bequest/legacy or experiencing a significant positive shift in government or other funding, - 4. significant events that affect the ability of the organisation to achieve its mission/service provision, - 5. poor financial or other management of the organisation.

+If a decision is made to decrease or exit, the Trust will formally notify the organisation to outline the reasons, the date the funding arrangement will decrease or cease, and the details and conditions associated with any transition arrangement.